programmfabrik/easydb-custom-data-type-gnd/README.md

 ## configuration

-In `CustomDataTypeGND.config.yml` you can configure:
+As defined in `CustomDataTypeGND.config.yml` this datatype can be configured:

+### Schema options

-* `schema-options`: which entity types are offered for search
+* which entity types are offered for search

+### Mask options

-* `mask-options`: whether additional informationen is loaded if the mouse hovers a suggestion in the search result
+* whether additional informationen is loaded if the mouse hovers a suggestion in the search result

 ## sources